apache/directory-fortress-core/README.txt

 user.max.conn=10
 ___________________________________________________________________________________
 ###################################################################################
 # SECTION 6.
-Instructions for using pre-existing or native OpenLDAP installation using 'load-slapd' target.
+Instructions for pre-existing or native OpenLDAP installation using 'load-slapd' target.
 ###################################################################################

 a.
 Install OpenLDAP using preferred method.